helq/report-hw1-IELE4014/02-preprocessing.md

 ## Training, Testing and Validation datasets ##

-The original 9269 datapoints where distributed randomly in:
+The original 9269 datapoints were distributed randomly in:

 - Test set.
 Size 1390, 15% of 9269
 - and, Training set.
 Size 7879, 85% remaining of 9269